Good Clusterings Have Large Volume: Proofs

-\begin{proof} By Lemma \ref{vectorscollinear} the vectors of all movements in $\mathcal{M}$ are collinear. $X$ contains non-zero distinct data points by assumption.
-So, if two movements $M_1$ and $M_2$ would move items between different subsets of clusters, their corresponding vectors would leave different components of the clustering vectors unchanged and therefore cannot be collinear.
+\proof{Proof.} By Lemma \ref{vectorscollinear}, the vectors of all movements in $\mathcal{M}$ are collinear.
+Recall that $X$ consists of distinct, non-zero data points.
+So, if movements would move items between different subsets of clusters, their corresponding vectors would leave different components of the clustering vectors unchanged.
+But then the vectors of these movements would not be collinear.